Davenport–Moline combined statistical area

 Greater Quad Cities, IA–IL is a nickname for the Davenport–Moline, IA–IL Combined Statistical Area, an area that is made up of four counties in Iowa and three in Illinois.
-The statistical area includes one metropolitan areas and two micropolitan area.
+The statistical area includes one metropolitan areas and two micropolitan areas.
 As of the 2010 Census, the CSA had a population of 471,551 (though a March 2017 estimate placed the population at 472,153).